Is 9 Meters Biopharma Inc. (NMTR) a Keeper?

 Citigroup, on the other hand, stated in their research note that they expect to see NMTR reach a price target of $3.
 The rating they have provided for NMTR stocks is “Buy” according to the report published on June 04th, 2021.

-During the last 5 trading sessions, NMTR rose by +8.60%, which changed the moving average for the period of 200-days by -81.26% in comparison to the 20-day moving average, which settled at $0.2722.
-In addition, 9 Meters Biopharma Inc. saw -75.11% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NMTR fell by -7.64%, which changed the moving average for the period of 200-days by -82.95% in comparison to the 20-day moving average, which settled at $0.2474.
+In addition, 9 Meters Biopharma Inc. saw -77.01% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading